lxc/incus/doc/howto/projects_work.md

 ## Switch projects

-By default, all commands that you issue in LXD affect the project that you are currently using.
+By default, all commands that you issue in Incus affect the project that you are currently using.
 To see which project you are in, use the [`incus project list`](incus_project_list.md) command.

 To switch to a different project, enter the following command: